AndrewJBateman/node-mongodb-zod/README.md

 ## :floppy_disk: Setup

-* Install dependencies
+* `npm i` to install dependencies
-* Create `.env` and add database credentials
+* Create `.env` and add database credentials - see `.example.env`
-* Create public & private keys using the [JWT RS256 algorithm](https://jwt.io/)
+* Create public & private keys using [JWT](https://jwt.io/) with the RS256 algorithm option selected.
+Take care with the format and the `-----END PRIVATE KEY----` etc. to avoid an "ERR_OSSL_PEM_BAD_END_LINE" error
 * MongoDB has to be running - I use the cloud database MongoDB Atlas instead of installing MongoDB on my hard drive
 * `yarn dev` or `npm run dev` runs app in the development mode with auto-restart.
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+* Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ## :wrench: Testing

-* Postman used to simulate HTTP endpoints
+* Postman and Thunder Client used to simulate HTTP endpoints
-* POST Create User works, otthher functions to be tested
+* See `test.txt` for tests that have passed

 ## :computer: Code Examples